 While you can't rightly say that hurricanes are predictable, these days we usually get some warning that one is approaching.
-For people in hurricane prone areas this is the signal to start prepping, and
+For people in hurricane prone areas this is the signal to start prepping, and because this is a common occurrence, they probably make a habit of staying stocked up on certain non-perishables or property-protecting "stuff" like plywood and extra duct tape.

 That's not me.
 I live in CT for Pete's sake - how often do we get really threatening hurricanes up here?
-And this one has the temerity to make itself known at the
+And this one has the temerity to make itself known at the end of the month, when I have no money left.
+Hence my need to figure out what I can do with what I have.

 We're more likely to be dealing with extended power outage than any of the other myriad disaster-related issues- even if we do get flooding there won't be much we can do about it besides making sure there's nothing important on the cellar floor, and that the sump-pump is plugged in.